RomanVelnar/portfolioNewRV/README.md

 Each section follows a certain pattern.

 ## Future development
+- Add Spike Global as the dev experience
+- Change the MiraMara description and add pictures
+- Change the TP description
+- Add different projects, maybe the WeatherApp

 - Its important to keep the page up to date
 - a minigame could be added to the page
 - the bottom portion of the About me section could be removed